Zhincore/cp2077-voiceswap/README.md

 > ⚠️ This project is rather experimental, don't expect it to be perfect!
 > It's usage and functionality may change as it's still in development.
+>
+> **🔥 I am currently overhauling big parts of this project.
+Don't expect things to work at all.**
+> README is probably outdated too.
+Give me time!

 🗨️ [Join my Discord server](https://discord.gg/5mVrUh34Nd) for support and chat!